stitch-05/file-taxes-paraguay/README.md

 > :warning: ** Don't use the script if your VAT is not 0!

+The script also automatically updates your profile information which is usually requested once a year (in August).

 Feel free to [support me](#support-me) if you find this helfpul.
 Thank you!

 [<img src="https://i.imgur.com/kI1J5wP.png" alt="drawing" height="60"/>](#support-me)